|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 Research on Program Outcomes

-Two randomized studies have been carried out in Chicago, with mostly Black and Hispanic students.
+Two randomized studies have been carried out in Chicago, with mostly Black and Hispanic students in grades 9-10.
 The average effect size was +0.26.

 - Guryan, J., Ludwig, J., Bhatt, M., Cook, P., Davis, J., Dodge, K., … Steinberg, L. (2021).
 Not Too Late: Improving Academic Outcomes Among Adolescents.
 Cambridge, MA: National Bureau of Economic Research